Biden's carbon proposal is unworkable, US power sector warns

 Industry is particularly concerned about proposed standards for existing natural gas power plants, saying those facilities would be hard to retrofit with CCS, or hydrogen, due to space constraints and other limitations.

-The EPA's plan would require large existing natural gas-fired plants that run at least 50% of the time to install carbon capture by 2035, or co-fire with 30% hydrogen by 2032.
+The EPA's plan would require large existing gas-fired plants that run at least 50% of the time to install carbon capture by 2035, or co-fire with 30% hydrogen by 2032.
+EEI asked the agency to "repropose or significantly supplement" the proposed rules for existing gas plants.

+One investor-owned utility, Baltimore-based Constellation CEG.O, distanced itself from EEI's position and said it supported the EPA's proposed guidelines.
+The company said, however, that it was seeking improvements to the rule.

 The National Rural Electric Cooperative Association, which represents 900 member-owned electric utilities, asked the EPA to withdraw the proposed rule, saying it would compromise reliability and affordability, said CEO Jim Matheson.